jcamachado/gpu_practice/notes/computer_graphics.md

 The canonical way to solve this is to offset the shadow map slightly so the object no longer self shadows itself.
 This offset is called a bias.
 One can use more smart offsets than just a fixed value but a fixed value works quite well and has minimal overhead.

+#### PCF: Percentage closer filtering.
+Is a technique to solve another problem regarding the finite nature of the texture sampled from the shadow mapping.

+In this case, the problem happens not by rendering the regular directional light shadow on a surface, but the shadow cast by other objects on the surface that is strongly aliased(pixelated).
+When you increases the shadow resolution, the pixelation decreases.

+To solve this we will have to do "blending".
+That is a kind of average of values from neighboring coordinates on the texture. and average all 9 values.

 ### Gamma Correction

 We expect that the color input to the system to be output on the screen.
 But this is not what happens.